-1. Scratches from Furniture and Foot Traffic
+1. Furniture and Foot Traffic Scratches

 Solution: